fubinf/sedrila/docs/instructors.md

 Providing `repo_url` is optional if you are already in the directory of the repo.
 For reducing the confusion in case of mistakes, we recommend to always provide `repo_url`.

+In case you mis-graded something and the student has already worked on top of that, you can make overrides by prefixing the marks with OVERRIDE_, i.e. OVERRIDE_ACCEPT or OVERRIDE_REJECT.
+This will replace a previous wrong grade with an ACCEPT or REJECT respectively.
+An entry with OVERRIDE_ACCEPT will make a previous REJECT count as ACCEPT instead.

+There is an `--override` argument that will make the interactive mode only show previous tasks and will automatically add the required prefix.
+This will also work as an argument in the subshell, i.e. `sedrila --override` will work.